FAQ about Billing

 - If I withdraw from a class, am I responsible for paying for a course I withdraw from?

 - If I withdraw from all of my classes, what portion of my charges am I responsible for paying?

 - What is the difference between academic, financial and financial aid penalties for withdrawing from a course?

 Go to www.calu.edu and click on Vulcan Information Portal in the left navigation.
 Log into VIP with your CWID and password.
 For all billing information, go to the Billing Tab and choose from the list of categories.

 Students can drop courses online through the sixth day of a normal academic term.

-The dropped course was not within the time period for an adjustment to the tuition charges if attempted hours are less than 12.
+For Undergraduate students, the dropped course was not within the time period for an adjustment to the tuition charges if attempted hours are less than 12.
 If attempted hours are between 12-18 credits, the flat, full-time tuition charge remains unchanged.
 Adding a course increases the charges if the number of attempted credits for full-time student exceeded 18 for one semester.

 The Campus-wide ID Number (CWID) is printed on all student billings and is required by the Bursar's Office when inquiries are made about the student's account.
 When students log onto http://vip.calu.edu with their Social Security number, the CWID number will be displayed immediately.

 FERPA (Family Educational Rights and Privacy Act) clearly defines a student's right to privacy and confidentiality, strictly limiting the disclosure of personally identifiable information from records kept by schools.
 Billing information can only be released to the student unless a student has given written consent to disclose this information to a third party.
 Students may entroll parents or other third party guests through the Banner Self-Service Proxy Access available through the VIP Portal.
 This requires a passphrase which must be used in conjunction with the CWID when the third party or student requests information via the telephone.